astronomer/docs/astro/manage-astro-executors.md

 When this DAG runs, it launches a Kubernetes Pod with exactly 0.5m of CPU and 1024Mi of memory as long as that infrastructure is available in your cluster.
 Once the task finishes, the Pod terminates gracefully.

+### Change the worker node type your Pods run on

+A Deployment using the Kubernetes executor runs worker Pods on a single `default` worker queue.
+You can change the type of worker node that this queue uses from the Cloud UI.

+1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.

+2. Click the **Worker Queues** tab and then click **Edit** to edit the `default` worker queue.

+3. In **Worker Type**, select the type of worker node that you want to run your worker Pods on.

+4. Click **Update Queue**.

 ## Related documentation